cimryan/teslausb/doc/SetupRClone.md

    rclone mkdir "$RCLONE_DRIVE:$RCLONE_PATH"
    rclone lsd "$RCLONE_DRIVE":
    ```
-1. If you didn't encounter any error messages and you see the `TeslaCam` directory listed return to the [Main Instructions](../README.md).
+1. If you didn't encounter any error messages and you see the `TeslaCam` directory listed, stay in your `sudo -i session` and return to the [Main Instructions](../README.md).

 # Detailed instructions
 ## Step 1: Install rclone4pi
-1. Run this command to enter a command shell for the root user.
-    ```
-    sudo -i
-    ```
 2. Run the following command to install rclone4pi:
     ```
     curl -L https://raw.github.com/pageauc/rclone4pi/master/rclone-install.sh | bash